jnozzi/cocoadev.com/markdown/DesignDoublyXORLinkedList.md

 Allocating chunks of memory is costly in time and wasted memory.
 Allocating large swathes at a time is much better than tiny bites, and the two pointers per entry of a doubly-XOR-linked list definitely counts as tiny.
 It is best, therefore, to allocate a large chunk of memory and keep track of what is used and what not.
 We do this by keeping a singly-linked list of unused nodes (since we'll only ever want to add or remove entries to/from the head of the list).
 This allows us to keep head/tail insertions and deletions constant-time, except in the case when we run out of spare room in the array.

 Since we are keeping our list in a large, contiguous chunk of memory, we may as well use array indexing instead of pointers inside the array.
 This has two benefits.
 Firstly, unsigned indexes can be XOR-ed together without typecasting, making much neater code.
-Secondly, the easiest way to resize the list if it gets too full is with General/NSZoneRealloc (see General/NSZone), which will duplicate the memory byte-for-byte elsewhere if necessary.
+Secondly, the easiest way to resize the list if it gets too full is with NSZoneRealloc (see NSZone), which will duplicate the memory byte-for-byte elsewhere if necessary.
 If we used pointers, we would have to go through the array and change every pointer in it if this duplication occurred because none of the pointers would be valid any more; if we use indexes, they will stay valid if the array is duplicated, saving us a lot of effort.

 These two optimizations ensure our memory usage is two pointers per entry plus a constant amount (cf plus an unknown amount per entry), and that head/tail insertion/deletion is kept constant-time.

-----**appendix - General/KTLLMutableArray**----
+----**appendix - KTLLMutableArray**----

-This design, with both the extra optimizations mentioned, is implemented in an open source General/NSMutableArray subclass; see General/KTLLMutableArray.
+This design, with both the extra optimizations mentioned, is implemented in an open source NSMutableArray subclass; see KTLLMutableArray.

--- General/KritTer, comments and corrections welcome
+-- KritTer, comments and corrections welcome

 ----
 *The doubly-linked list is a common array implementation when constant insertion, access and deletion times are wanted at both beginning and end of the array*

-For this we actually have the General/DeQue -- the advantage of a double linked list is constant time removal and insertion at *any* place in the list (including constant time list splicing or splitting), which the XOR trick does not allow us.
+For this we actually have the DeQue -- the advantage of a double linked list is constant time removal and insertion at *any* place in the list (including constant time list splicing or splitting), which the XOR trick does not allow us.

---General/AllanOdgaard
+--AllanOdgaard
 ----
 I should go on to say the XOR hack of swapping two values w/o using a temporary placeholder will cause the processor pipeline to stall.
 Time critical code should stick with the less-geeky technique of using a temporary pointer.
 Never mind code safety issues of someone accidentally dereferencing a mangled pointer.

--- General/MikeTrent
+-- MikeTrent
 ----
 Why would it cause the pipeline to stall?

 ----
-You can also use addition and subtraction instead of General/XORing:
+You can also use addition and subtraction instead of XORing:

  a=10;
  b=-2;